 6.2.1.4.1 SRS frequency hopping for positioning

-The reduced capability UE may be configured via [higher layer parameter], subject to UE capability, to perform transmit frequency hopping separate from the UL BWP configuration and outside of the UL BWP, where the UE may be configured with subcarrier spacing, CP and bandwidth that are different from the UL active BWP.
-The reduced capability UE transmit frequency hopping is configured within one SRS resource for positioning, that may be configured with a bandwidth larger than the maximum bandwidth of the reduced capability UE, in RRC_CONNECTED or RRC_INACTIVE mode.
-The reduced capability UE transmit frequency hopping, may be configured with overlapping or non-overlapping frequency hops in the frequency domain.
-When the reduced capability UE is configured to perform transmit frequency hopping:
+The UE may be configured via [higher layer parameter], subject to UE capability, to perform transmit frequency hopping separate from the UL BWP configuration and outside of the UL BWP, where the UE may be configured with subcarrier spacing, CP and bandwidth that are different from the UL active BWP.
+The UE transmit frequency hopping is configured within one SRS resource for positioning, that may be configured with a bandwidth larger than the maximum bandwidth of the UE, in RRC_CONNECTED or RRC_INACTIVE mode.
+The UE transmit frequency hopping, may be configured with overlapping or non-overlapping frequency hops in the frequency domain.
+When the UE is configured to perform transmit frequency hopping:

 - it expects to be configured with the following parameters: